 At the end of the day, you want your content to show on Google’s first page.
 Why not trust Google itself for useful insights?
 Use it to decipher search intent and keyword opportunities, generate topic ideas for your editorial calendar, and build internal and external links.

 Looking for more tips on keyword research, SEO tools, and content marketing?
-Check our guide on how to use Ubersuggest’s Free Keyword Tool.
+Check out our Content Marketing Guide.